rjain85/Enhanced-2048/DEVELOPMENT.md

 - check if a move actually changes anything.
 Sometimes, the board will be in such a state where moving it one direction does nothing.
 - copy the board after each move.
 I will probably use the copy to see if the move actually changed anything.
 This will probably also be useful in animating the board.

+## April 17
+I completed the methods to swipe right and downwards, so now all four directions are complete.
+I also created "board_copy_".
+I wrote a method called copy_board where after each swipe, the state of the board is copied to the copy_board_.
+Then I wrote a method to compare if two boards have equals values in each tile.
+These methods are implemented such that if a swipe does not change the board at all, new tiles are not spawned.
+Next, I wrote a method that returns a boolean indicating whether or not the player has lost.
+This method calls the FindEmptyPositions method, and if any of the tiles are empty, it automatically returns that the player hasn't lost.
+Then it goes through each each tile in the board and checks that no tile has the same value as a tile adjacent to it.
+However I think this method might be buggy so I will test it further.
+Also, a weird bug I've noticed is that the window doesn't open unless I comment out the board methods in ofApp, or if I end the game.
+However, the music continues to play.
+I'm not sure why this is.
+Overall, the backend is mostly complete.
+ToDos
+- inspect and possibly change the check for loser method.
+- figure out why the window won't open.
+- Begin GUI work.